 William F. Delvac

-Given the complexity of some of his projects, Bill has become a leader in seeking development rights for his clients through the use of specific plans and other creative flexible entitlements, including LA Live, USC's master plans and a mixed use project in San Bernardino County that includes over 5,000 housing units.
-In his affordable housing work, Bill has assisted a number of clients in creative tools and entitlements for mixed income projects, including Playa Capital, NBC Universal and Apartment Investment Management Co.
+Given the complexity of some of his projects, Bill has become a leader in seeking development rights for his clients through the use of specific plans and other creative flexible entitlements, including signage rights for the Convention and Event Center project and L.A.
+Live.
+In his affordable housing work, Bill has assisted a number of clients in creative tools and entitlements for mixed income projects, including Playa Capital and NBC Universal.

 From his background in working with community organizations, Bill has been acknowledged for successfully resolving many contentious disputes through creative settlement agreements.
 His work on behalf of Majestic Realty in settling the dispute over the Cornfields project has been the subject of journal articles and seminars.
 In some instances, Bill has helped avoid opposition and gain support for projects through community benefits agreements, such as with L.A.
 Live.

 The Daily Journal named Bill one of the Top 50 Development Lawyers in 2014, a Top Land Use Leader in 2011, and one of California's Top Real Estate Attorneys in 2012.
 In 2007, Bill was named Land Use Lawyer of the Year by

 California Lawyer Magazine.
 He was also honored as California Preservationist of the Year in 1996.
 Throughout his career, Bill has founded or been active in a number of non-profit groups.
 He was the founding president of two organizations: the Hollywood Community Housing Corporation and Vibiana Arts Project.
 In 1992, he was President of the Board of California Preservation Foundation.
 He has served on the board of Directors of Partners for Sacred Places, Shelter Partnership, LA Community Design Center and Homeless Health Care of Los Angeles.